Beoncy Laishram: Personal life

 "Friends were abusive, they taunted at me wherever I went.
 I withdrew into my closet to avoid the mental torture.
-It was a continuous struggle to establish my identity and make people accept it."
+It was a continuous struggle to establish my identity and make people accept it."Around 2016, she began identifying as a transgender woman (Nupi Maanbi).
+She had gender-affirming surgery in Puducherry.
+As of 2020 she had reconciled with her parents.